Kari Lake trails Katie Hobbs in Arizona governor election - follow live

 Lake has previously refused to say if she would accept a loss as legitimate

-Arizona’s 2022 midterm elections are still up in the air as Republican Kari Lake trails Democratic challenger Katie Hobbs in the race for governor.
+The Arizona governor’s election is on a knife-edge as Republican Kari Lake narrowly trails Democratic challenger Katie Hobbs in the race for governor.

-As of Wednesday morning, Trump-backed Ms Lake was less than two points behind Ms Hobbs in a race still too close to call with 63 per cent of precincts reporting.
+Ms Lake was behind by about 12,000 votes with 66 per cent of the ballots counted on Wednesday.

+In her first public statement since election night, the Trump-backed candidate claimed she was on course for victory in an early afternoon tweet.

 Facing a much tighter margin than she would’ve wanted, Ms Lake ended election night with a speech casting doubts on the integrity of the results - as she’d done throughout her campaign.